 WHY WE DO WHAT WE DO – NEVER FORGET WE ALL MAKE A REAL DIFFERENCE TO PEOPLE

-Holly is a Down Syndrome swimmer who started learn to swim lessons at Swindon Oasis aged 4.
-During the very first lesson it was obvious that due to Holly’s physical and cognitive development she could not access the programme and at the end of the lesson the teacher came to speak with us………..
+Holly is a Down Syndrome swimmer who started learning to swim lessons at Swindon Oasis age 4.
+During the very first lesson, it was obvious that due to Holly’s physical and cognitive development she could not access the programme and at the end of the lesson, the teacher came to speak with us………..
 To our surprise, instead of pointing out the obvious, that Holly could not continue in the group, they suggested a move to the parent toddler group, where we would be with younger children but mum and dad could get in the water with her.
 Looking back, this was the biggest moment in Holly’s journey to representing her country.

 At the age of 13 (March 2017) Holly beat an established member of the Down Syndrome GB team at a major competition held annually in Southampton.
 This led to her being invited to train with the GB team and within 1 year (November 2017) still aged 13, she was part of the team travelling to Paris to take part in a European competition.

-She is now a training with the Down Syndrome GB team at quarterly training camps along side her normal club swimming and has achieved qualification times for the World championships in Canada in July 2018.
+She is now training with the Down Syndrome GB team at quarterly training camps alongside her normal club swimming and has achieved qualification times for the World Championships in Canada in July 2018.

 2017 European Championships – gold medallist